gabrieldejesus/http-basics/README.md

 ## Modules

-**01. What is HTTP?**
+### 01. What is HTTP?

-- On the internet there is always a client and a server
+↪️ On the internet there is always a client and a server

-- There must be communication rules between the client and the server
+↪️ There must be communication rules between the client and the server

-- Rules are defined within a protocol
+↪️ Rules are defined within a protocol

-- HTTP is the most important protocol on the internet
+↪️ HTTP is the most important protocol on the internet

-**02. The secure web - HTTPS**
+### 02. The secure web - HTTPS

-- By default, data is trafficked as plain text on the web.
+↪️ By default, data is trafficked as plain text on the web.

-- Only with HTTPS the web is secure
+↪️ Only with HTTPS the web is secure

-- The HTTPS protocol is nothing more than the HTTP protocol plus an additional layer of security, TLS / SSL
+↪️ The HTTPS protocol is nothing more than the HTTP protocol plus an additional layer of security, TLS / SSL

-- The type of public key / private key encryption
+↪️ The type of public key / private key encryption

-- What are digital certificates
+↪️ What are digital certificates

-- Certificates have identity and validity
+↪️ Certificates have identity and validity

-- Public keys are in the certificate, the private key is only on the server
+↪️ Public keys are in the certificate, the private key is only on the server

-- What is a certification authority
+↪️ What is a certification authority

-- The browser uses the public key to encrypt the data
+↪️ The browser uses the public key to encrypt the data

-**03. Addresses under your domain**
+### 03. Addresses under your domain

-- URL is the web addresses
+↪️ URL is the web addresses

-- A URL begins with the protocol (for example https: //) followed by the domain (https://github.com)
+↪️ A URL begins with the protocol (for example https: //) followed by the domain (https://github.com)

-- After the domain can come the port, if not defined, the standard port of this protocol is used
+↪️ After the domain can come the port, if not defined, the standard port of this protocol is used

-- After the domain: port, the path to a resource is specified (/ devgabrieldejesus / http-basics)
+↪️ After the domain: port, the path to a resource is specified (/ devgabrieldejesus / http-basics)

-- A resource is something concrete in the application that we want to access
+↪️ A resource is something concrete in the application that we want to access

-**04. The client asks and the server answers**
+### 04. The client asks and the server answers

-- The HTTP protocol follows the Request-Response model
+↪️ The HTTP protocol follows the Request-Response model

-- Always the customer initiates communication
+↪️ Always the customer initiates communication

-- A request must have all the information for the server to generate the response
+↪️ A request must have all the information for the server to generate the response

-- HTTP is stateless, does not keep information between requests
+↪️ HTTP is stateless, does not keep information between requests

-- Development platforms use sessions to store information between requests
+↪️ Development platforms use sessions to store information between requests